 Some of the bigger ones are expensive and often unnecessary.
 They take up valuable luggage space and are more prone to being damaged.

 Another absolute essential.
-You may experience shakiness at 300mm+ and for the highest-quality shots, you will need a method of steadying the camera.
+You may experience shakiness at 300mm+ and for the highest-quality shots, you will need a method of steadying the camera body.

-Collapsible tripods and monopods work brilliantly, however, as the animals move you may find yourself needing to move quickly from one side of the jeep to the other.
-Tripods can be quite awkward to move in a restricted space, consider using a beanbag perched on the window frame to steady your camera.
+tripods mono-pods work brilliantly, however, as the animals move you may find yourself needing to move quickly from one side of the jeep to the other.
+Tripods can be quite awkward to move in a restricted space, consider using a beanbag perched on the window frame to steady your digital camera.

-Carrying a lot of photographic equipment can be heavy and cumbersome.
+Carrying lots of camera equipment can be heavy and cumbersome.
 Remember to check with your airline about weight requirements.

 There is also a possibility that you will need to take connecting flights on small bush planes.
 These have much smaller cargo space and seriously restricted luggage allowances.